TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 # 1) What is VOTES?

-VOTES is a distributed, open-source [voting](https://en.wikipedia.org/wiki/Voting) system that enables transparent, secure, and accurate elections with full [End-to-end](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) (E2E) verifiable ballots.
+VOTES is a distributed, open-source [voting](https://en.wikipedia.org/wiki/Voting) system that enables transparent, secure, and accurate elections with full voter based [End-to-end](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) verifiable (E2EV) ballots.
 VOTES maximizes the transparency and trust of an election throughout the election process by:

 - allowing each voter to verify that their ballot is electronically cast, collected, and counted as intended
 - allowing each voter to verify the tally of all the ballot questions
 - allowing each voter to inspect their neighborhood for fraudulent voters and/or addresses
 - allowing election officials to inspect all the voter names and addresses across the entire electorate for possible voter and ballot fraud
-- encryptographically associating the anonymous paper ballots with the anonymous VOTERS digital copies, insuring that neither set is tampered or fraudulently altered, as well as supplying a third copy directly to the voter themselves, thus creating 3 separate copies of the anonymous but cryptographically signed ballot data
+- cryptographically associating the anonymous paper ballots with the anonymous VOTERS digital copies, insuring that neither set is tampered or fraudulently altered as well as supplying a third copy directly to the voter themselves, thus creating 3 separate copies of the anonymous but cryptographically signed ballot data

 VOTES is an open source distributed database/repository and application that supports

-- full End-to-End (E2E) validation of the paper and digital ballots
+- full End-to-End validation (E2EV) of the paper and digital ballots
 - storing all the electronically interpreted scans of the paper ballots in a secure and anonymous manner
 - executing the tally of all the races via 100% open source software contained within the same repositories as the ballot data
 - creating blank ballots as a function of address